Angus MacKay Mackintosh

 Major Sir Angus MacKay Mackintosh (23 July 1915 – 1987), sometimes referred to as Inche A.M.
 Mackintosh, was a diplomat and formerly the British High Commissioner to Brunei, Ceylon and Ambassador to the Maldives.

 Early life

 Angus Mackintosh was born in Inverness, Scotland on 23 July 1915.
-He obtained his Master of Letters (MLitt) from the Oxford University College in 1938.
+Schooled at Fettes College in Edinburgh He gained his Master of Letters (MLitt) from University College, Oxford in 1938.
 Amid the outbreak of the Second World War, he enlisted into the British Army and went on to serve in the 2nd Battalion of the Queen's Own Cameron Highlanders from 1942 to 1946.
 Once relieved from duty in 1946, he would begin work in the Colonial Office which would last until 1964.
 Later on became the Principal Private Secretary to Secretary of State from 1950 until 1953, the Head of the Southeast Asia (later Far East in 1953) Department at the Colonial Office from 1952 to 1955, the Deputy Commissioner-General for the United Kingdom in Southeast Asia from 1956 until 1960, the Head of West Indian Department from 1960 to 1961, and lastly the Cabinet Office from 1961 to 1963.